ArduPilot/MethodicConfigurator/BLOG-discuss1.md

 ### [Initial Tune Parameters](https://ardupilot.org/copter/docs/setting-up-for-tuning.html)

-Answer the questions that Mission Planner asks, select *Add suggested settings for 4.0 and up (Battery failsafe and Fence)* and write the calculated parameters to the flight controller by pressing `Write to FC`.
+Answer the questions that Mission Planner asks, select *Add suggested settings for 4.0 and up (Battery failsafe and Fence)* and upload the calculated parameters to the flight controller by pressing `Upload to FC`.

 ![MP Initial Tune Parameters questions|674x499](upload://cGRubBIUluiRmoquKYFKKlFWKzP.png)